Wednesday, 10 February 2016

 ─ "Gloomy at least."-John said.

 ─ "But quiet - said Mistress Oakes-.
-Next to Menhir Bridge I have been three hours and nobody has come.
+Next to Menhir Bridge I have been for three hours and nobody has come.
 You only have the company of Millers Lane's neighbours.
 And there it is not easy for us to be found or for people to roam there.
-The close presence of the cemetery will assure us that they leave us alone.
-I assure you that it is a beautiful place, in communication with the entire city, but away from the people.
-Even James – she said watching Luke - will not have to walk too much for coming to see us, or to see his nephew – she winked at Lucy and Luke- I'm sure your child will not delay."
+The close presence of the cemetery will make us sure that they leave us alone.
+I assure you that it is a beautiful place, in communication with the entire city, but away from people.
+Even James – she said watching Luke - will not have to walk too much for coming to see us, or to see his nephew – she winked at Lucy and Luke- I'm sure your child will come soon."

-In the end, it was not easy to decide but they took the unanimous decision to move to the Outskirt of the Torn Hand and departed on December 15 to it.
+In the end, it was not easy to decide but they took the unanimous decision to move to the Outskirt of the Torn Hand and departed on December 15.
 They inspected the landfill and found new and better tents.
 Only Mistress Oakes and Olivia remained in the old ones.
-And Lucy and Luke used a tent for the first time and they learned that soon they would be three, that their child was coming.
+And Lucy and Luke used a tent for the first time and they learned that soon they would be three and their child was coming.
 The alders and ash trees were whispering every night accompanying them as sentries, happy to hear their conversations.

-Light, fog and winds jostled for making color contrasts in the new outskirt inhabited.
-And a few days later they also met a white cat named Tessa that gave origin to the microcosm of the cats I met and that I will speak about.
-Luke lived in a new room in which he dwelt with his wife, now pregnant, and his fellow mates.
-But he believed that something he was lacking: to have the security that the bald people would not return to take over his life.
+Light, fog and winds jostled for making color contrasts in the new outskirt they inhabited.
+And a few days later they also met a white cat named Tessa that originated the microcosm of the cats I met and that soon I will speak about.
+Luke lived in a new room in which he dwelt with his wife, now pregnant, and his mates.
+But he thought that still something he lacked: to have the security that the bald men would not take over his life again.
 He didn’t see Bart now, but maybe...
-Luke had to feel surer and a day of January, he decided to go to the prison to talk with Sebastian Fraser.
-He didn't know if he would like to see him, but he wanted to ask some questions.
+Luke had to feel surer and one day in January, he decided to go to the prison to talk to Sebastian Fraser.
+He didn't know whether he would like to see him, but he wanted to ask some questions.
 The prison was in the neighborhood of Fairfields, but that day he could afford to go by bus.
 And he headed to the west.

-Sebastian was much thinner, more pale, dejected and humiliated.
+Sebastian was much thinner, paler, dejected and humiliated.
 When Luke saw him he smiled and approached him.

 ─ “Hello, Seb."